 The ground floor accommodates the entrance lobby, the collection storage, a conservation laboratory, a temporary exhibition space, and an auditorium.
 The first floor houses the permanent exhibition galleries.
 The second floor accommodates staff offices, meeting spaces, and a library.

-Daylight enters the building through a series of openings, located just under the roof slab and equipped with louvers designed to avoid excessive illumination level on the artworks in the galleries.
+Daylight enters the building through a series of openings, located just under the roof slab and equipped with louvers designed to avoid excessive illumination levels on the artworks in the galleries.

-The City Museum (center) and the Government Museum (right) buildings, photo FLC
+The buildings of the City Museum (left) and the Government Museum (right); photo KatariaRhythm (CC BY-SA 4.0).

-Accessible through a long ramp, the City Museum is currently housed in a small concrete building, also conceived by Le Corbusier, adjacent to the Government Museum and very similar in shape and size to the last building designed by the Swiss-French architect, the Heidi Weber Museum, completed in 1967 in Zurich, Switzerland.
+Accessible through a long ramp, the City Museum (recently renamed Architecture Museum) is currently housed in a small concrete building, also conceived by Le Corbusier, adjacent to the Government Museum and very similar in shape and size to the last building designed by the Swiss-French architect, the Heidi Weber Museum, completed in 1967 in Zurich, Switzerland.

-The building of the City Museum, photo Bev and Thierry
+The building of the former City Museum, now Architecture Museum, photo Aleksandr Zykov.

 Government Museum & Art Gallery